meta-llama/llama3/README.md

 ## Quick Start

-You can follow the steps below to quickly get up and running with Llama 3 models.
+You can follow the steps below to get up and running with Llama 3 models quickly.
 These steps will let you run quick inference locally.
 For more examples, see the [Llama recipes repository](https://github.com/facebookresearch/llama-recipes).

-1. In a conda env with PyTorch / CUDA available clone and download this repository.
+1. Clone and download this repository in a conda env with PyTorch / CUDA.

 2. In the top-level directory run:
     ```bash